 Backing up and archiving your data is essential.
 The 3-2-1 rule of thumb means that you should have 3 copies of the data, on 2 different types of media, and 1 of the copies at different physical location.
 Consider uploading the raw data to a repository already when receiving them, under an embargo (if that is important to you).
 This way you always have an off-site backup with the added benefit of making the data sharing phase more efficient.
 Identifying a suitable repository early on will allow you to conform to their standards and metadata requirements already from the start.

 Archiving is often the responsibility of your host institution, contact them for more details.

 It’s recommended to choose a domain-specific repository when possible.
 It is also important to consider the sustainability of the repository to ensure that the data will remain public.
-Please see SciLifeLab’s data guidelines or the EBI archive wizard for suggestions depending on data type.
+Please see SciLifeLab’s RDM Guidelines about Sharing or the EBI archive wizard for suggestions depending on data type.
 You can also refer to the ELIXIR Deposition Databases and Scientific Data’s Recommended Data Repositories, to find suitable repositories.

 For datasets that do not fit into domain-specific repositories, you can use an institutional repository when available (e.g. SciLifeLab Data Repository) or a general repository such as Figshare and Zenodo.